 The Solanco School District has adopted a Modified Kindergarten Schedule when, and ONLY WHEN, a two-hour delay for the school's starting time is announced due to bad weather.
 When the Modified Schedule is used, all morning kindergarten students will arrive at school with the other students.
-They will be dismissed one hour later than their normal dismissal time and will begin to be bussed home at 1:00

-PM.
-The afternoon kindergarten students will therefore be picked up and transported to school one hour later than usual and will come home on their regularly scheduled afternoon bus.
+They will be dismissed one hour later than their normal dismissal time and will begin to be bussed home at 1:00 PM.
+The afternoon kindergarten students will come home on their regularly scheduled afternoon bus.
 Extended Day Kindergarten students are only affected with the two-hour delay because they attend school all day.
 They will arrive and leave with all of the other students.